raisely/NoHarm/README.md

 4. Are concise (don't require lengthy legal definitions, though we know this isn't always possible).

-Issues that are opened in order to debate ideology, express climate skepticism, promote discrimination or divisiveness, etc will be closed.
+Issues that are opened in order to debate ideology, express climate skepticism, promote discrimination or divisiveness, etc. will be closed.